dg76/IMAPTransfer/README.md

 # IMAPTransfer

 It can be used to copy, move and forward emails from one server to another.
+It can either run just once or it can stay connected to the IMAP server and copy/move/forward the emails immediately when they arrive.

 ### Configuration